 Why We Dance

-HuskyTHON is an organization who’s mission is to raise money and awareness for the patients at Connecticut Children’s, a freestanding hospital that provides life-saving treatment to every child that walks through their doors, regardless of their ability to pay for treatment.
+HuskyTHON is an organization whose mission is to raise money and awareness for the patients at Connecticut Children’s, a freestanding hospital that provides life-saving treatment to every child that walks through their doors, regardless of their ability to pay for treatment.

 “Although I was never treated at Connecticut Children’s, my hospital history has definitely molded my why.
 Being born at 32 weeks came with many complications.
 Thanks to my doctors working tirelessly around the clock, I have the opportunity to dance and make a difference for the children in my same situation.
 I dance for more hugs, more smiles, more laughs, and countless more miracles.”